How we work

 - The Investment Committee – brings together representatives from the Company and its associated charities to monitor performance by the appointed professional investment managers and discuss strategies for identifying and managing risk.
 Investment decisions for the charities are made by their own Trustees.

-The Spectacle Makers' Society is an independent entity, run by a Committee of Freemen and Liverymen and not governed by the Court of the Company or funded by it.
-It maintains strong links with the Membership Committee and any surpluses arising from the social programme support the charities associated with the Company.
+The Spectacle Makers’ Society is an independent entity, run by a Committee of Freemen and Liverymen and not governed by the Court of the Company or funded by it.
+It maintains strong links with the Membership Committee and any surpluses arising from the social programme go to support The Spectacle Makers’ Charity (registered in England and Wales, no. 1186122).